Close Icon

 Move on through meadows, taking note of the nature as you pass, and past the shores of Elterwater, soon bringing you into the striking village of Elterwater itself, where a worthwhile pint awaits you at the Britannia Inn.

 Whether you’re seeking a country escape in Cumbria or a luxury cottage in the Lake District, our catalogue of hand-picked cottages is perfect for your fun-filled retreat, and be sure to check out our Lake District Travel Guide for inspiration on what to do on your adventure.
+If you’re looking to go elsewhere in the North West, why not take a look at these pub walks in Cheshire too?

 Get involved in the Discussion